livetrails/targetjs/README.md

 **2. Example**

 This creates the following sequence: appear → bounce → move → turn red → log.
-Notice how the code read like the UI sequence. `$$` suffix to make each step wait for the preceding ones.
+Notice how the code read like the UI sequence.
+The `$$` suffix makes each step wait for the preceding ones.
 There is only one state.
 The transitions are part of that state.

 ```javascript
 import { App } from "targetj";